How to Get Your Property Back from Your Landlord

 - The first thing you need to do is fill out a Complaint for Recovery of Personal Property Form (Complaint).

-- Next you need to pick up and fill out a Personal Property Recovery Summons (Summons).
-This form can only be picked up at a District Court office, and there will be a $5 fee for it.
-When this is done, the court clerk will provide you with a herring date.
+- Next you need to get and fill out a Personal Property Recovery Summons (Summons).
+You must purchase this from from the District Court office; the fee is $5.
+When you go in to pick up the form, you can also ask the court clerk to provide you with a hearing date.

 - Finally, you need to file the original Complaint and Summons with the court clerk.
-This should be done at least 2 days before the herring date.
+This should be done at least 2 days before the hearing date.

-For official instructions you can view the court's Instructions for Filing a Summary Personal Property Recovery Case.
+You can find more detailed information about each step below.
+The court also posts Instructions for Filing a Summary Personal Property Recovery Case.

 Will I Be Asked To Pay All Of The Court Costs?

 Yes.
 If you can't afford to pay the filing fee or the costs of service, however, you can get a form called Application to Proceed Without Payment of Fees and an Indigency Affidavit.
-Get these forms from any District Court clerk.
+Get these forms from any District Court clerk, or get them online (see below).
 Fill them out and return them to the clerk.
 Your signature on the Affidavit form must be notarized.
 If the judge agrees that you don't have enough money, you won't have to pay the fees.
 (If you need help with filling out these forms, go to our page on Court Fee Waivers.)

 How Do I Fill Out The Complaint?

-Type or neatly print your information in the blank spaces on the Complaint form.
-Below is a desription of the information you'll need to put in each section:
+Use our interarctive version of the Complaint form or print off the form and neatly print your information in the blank spaces of the form.
+Here is a brief desription of the information you'll need to put in each section:

 - Location: court use, leave blank